stephen-flood/AgentSimLab/README.md

 # OpenSimLab

 - Written spring of 2025.
-- Prompting approach inspired by an approach I found (somewhere), where all the prompts were things like
+- Prompting approach inspired by an approach described in (for example) *LangChain in Action* $\text{\S}2$
-        Persona: friendly
-        Instruction: run fast
+    - Key quotes from the Chapter Summary $\text{\S}2.7$:
+        - *As you create various prompts, you might notice a common prompt structure with sections like persona, context, instruction, input, steps, examples, etc.*
+        - *You should adapt the prompt structure to your use case by choosing relevant sections or adding custom ones.
+You can also drop some explicit section names*
+- `OpenSimLab` approach to prompting:
-    Thus the agent approach just takes in an arbitrary dictionary of attributes, and the prompt is the `yaml.dump` of the values.
+    - The `Prompt` class in `model.py` just takes in an arbitrary dictionary of attributes, and the prompt is the `yaml.dump` of the values.
+    - The `GeminiModel` class in `model.py` takes in an arbitrary dictionary of attributes which it passes directly to a `Prompt` class after extracting model specific arguments like `tools`
+    - The `SimpleAgent` class in `agent.py` implements three types of agent queries:
+        - `.generate_plan()`, `.generate_action()` and `.generate_speech()`
+        - Each of these methods generates a specialized "Instruction" argument, which it passes to `model.genrate` (and eventually to the `Prompt` class) along with an arbitrary dictionary of other attributes.
 - *Documentation written by o3, 5/3/25*

 # Quick‑Start Guide